 In the current climate, the mission of HOPI takes on a much higher level of urgency.
-The graph in Exhibit 1 depicts the sharp increase in foreclosure starts1 city-wide in the past two years in particular.
-Foreclosure starts in Chicago rose approximately 40 percent from 2006 to 2007; and lower-income, underinvested communities, which describes all NHS target areas of Chicago, are impacted most severely, as they have higher concentrations of highcost mortgages, homes tend to remain vacant longer, and lower-income households have a more difficult time recovering from the effects of a foreclosure.
+The graph in exhibit 1 depicts the sharp increase in foreclosure starts city-wide in the past two years in particular.
+Foreclosure starts in Chicago rose approximately 40 percent from 2006 to 2007; and lower-income, underinvested communities, which describes all NHS target areas of Chicago, are impacted most severely, as they have higher concentrations of high-cost mortgages, homes tend to remain vacant longer, and lower-income households have a more difficult time recovering from the effects of a foreclosure.

 For more than a decade the consumer and community affairs (CCA) division of the Federal Reserve Bank of Chicago has worked with community development and governmental organizations to understand and address geographically concentrated foreclosures in lower-income communities.
 Foreclosure is a continual problem in low-income communities; foreclosures have a more pronounced effect in low- and moderate-income (LMI) communities because foreclosed homes tend to stay vacant longer, and lowerincome families have less savings to fall back on, and accordingly a much more difficult time recovering from the financial impact of foreclosure than middle- and upper-income households (Schloemer et al., 2006).
 The current crisis has reached into much higher levels of income and wealth, and is the focus of much attention from lawmakers, regulators, consumer advocates, economists and others.
 It has also had an even more pronounced impact in communities that already suffered high rates of foreclosure.
 These communities have few traditional financial institutions, such as banks and thrifts, and must largely rely on fringe and/or less regulated financial service providers, such as payday lenders and mortgage brokers, for credit.